FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Pot, Pots, Pote, Pots, Pôt, Pôts, Pôte, Pôtes, du Pot, de Pot, de la Pot, La Pot, De Paux, Paux, Paulx, Peaux, Peaulx, Peau, Paut, Pault, Peaut and many more.

-First found in Berry, where the family has been located since early times.
+First found in Berry, a former province until 1790 when it became a region in central France where the family has been located since early times.

 This web page shows only a small excerpt of our Pote research.
 Another 255 words(18 lines of text) covering the years 1250, 1396, 1430, 1461, 1477, and 1715 are included under the topic Early Pote History in all our PDF Extended History products.